Race to Resilience launches framework to verify climate resilience impact

 The Race to Resilience, launched in January 2021, has developed a metrics framework for non state actors to verify the climate resilience impact of their actions.
 This new metrics framework, for the first time, allows non state actors to report action, and quantify and verify impact under a common framework.

-The scope of Race to Resilience is on people and hectares of natural systems, with a goal of covering gaps in resilience gaps, which implies that for the campaign to be successful, it has to include the most exposed, vulnerable, populous and large regions of the Global South.
-In contrast, a scope including assets would have had the opposite effect.
+The scope of Race to Resilience includes people and hectares of natural systems, with a goal of covering gaps in resilience.
+This implies that for the campaign to be successful, it has to include the most exposed, vulnerable, populous and large regions of the Global South.
+In contrast, a scope including assets would have the opposite effect.

 The focus is on increased resilience.
 The campaign does not claim that the people and ecosystems benefitting from partner actions are resilient or adapted to climate change, rather the claim is that they have increased resilience to climate change.
 This is a journey where all and every action matters and adds up to the goal of making 4 billion people more resilient by 2030.